moorereason/make_ge_version_regex/README.md

 #### Removing `.*` and `$`

 The `.*` is superfluous for our needs.
-By the time we get to `.*` token sequence in the pattern, we already know that we've matched the important bits or not.
-For each member of the pattern grouping, we can save two characters in the pattern length by removing this logic.
+By the time we get to the `.*` token sequence in the pattern, we already know that we've matched the important bits or not.
+For each member of the pattern grouping, we can save two characters in the pattern length by removing this token sequence.

 Additionally, removing the `.*` token sequence necessitates removing the trailing `$` token which saves one character per pattern.